The Kitchy Cabin

 We then followed this same idea downstairs, where's there a gorgeous sweep behind a freestanding tub.
 For the rest of the house, so many of the decisions were actually creative solution to some problem that would pop up.
 For the giant tile platform - the centerpiece of the living room - I first realized that the vintage fireplace was too short and needed to raise it somehow.
 Next thing you know, we're putting in this huge platform across the living room.
 Overall, my goal was to make the cabin fun.
 I wanted every space to special and an experience.

-Tile Shown: Custom Ceramic Tile using our Color-It Tool,Handpainted Harvest in a color palette created with our , using Sorbet, Sunflower + Spruce Gloss.
+Tile Shown: Custom Ceramic Tile using our Color-It Tool,Handpainted Harvest in a custom palette using Sorbet, Sunflower + Spruce Gloss.

 What is the overall aesthetic you were going for?